SAS (shoemakers)

 San Antonio Shoemakers (SAS) is an American shoe manufacturer based in San Antonio, Texas.
 The company specializes in handcrafted men's and women's shoes.
-They are a family-owned company which manufactures their shoes in Texas.
-Some shoe operations, such as hand stitching and hand lacing, are done in Acuna, Mexico on a few select SAS handbag styles.
-The majority of shoe operations are conducted at two US based factories in San Antonio, Texas and Del Rio, Texas.
+It is a family-owned company that makes its shoes in Texas.
+Some operations, such as hand stitching and hand lacing, are done in Acuna, Mexico, on a few select SAS handbag styles.
+The majority of shoe operations are conducted at two Texas-based factories in San Antonio and Del Rio.

 History

 San Antonio Shoemakers was founded in 1976 by Terry Armstrong and Lew Hayden.

 Products and availability

 SAS is best known for their hand-crafted shoe forms, in 88 ladies' sizes and 104 men's sizes, to provide a suitable fit.
 SAS shoes are sold at SAS branded retail locations across the United States and in 11 additional countries, as well as online.
 Their products are also available in numerous multi-line shoe stores.
 SAS's primary competitors in the comfort shoe market are: Bostonian, Clarks, ECCO, and New Balance.

 The SAS Shoe Factory and General Store, located on the South Side of San Antonio near the intersection of SW Military Drive and S. Zarzamora Street, offers a factory tour.